Redefender/theXeffect/README.md

 # theXeffect
-An app that prints a PDF to help users track their habits and keep them motivated!
+An app that help users track their habits and keep them motivated!

 Idea inspired by r/theXeffect.
-There are a lot of streak tracker apps out there, but a common complaint is that when marking a task done for the day behind a screen the reward just isn't the same.
-Also, making the actual calender for the tracker on paper takes a little work.
+There are a lot of streak tracker apps, but a common complaint is that marking a task done behind a screen doesn't feel as good as doing it on paper.
+With this app, the user will be able to have the appropriate calender without having to create it manually.

-With this app the user will be able to list their habits, duration, and quickly be able to print it out.
+The app includes login functionality to store previous habits.